jds2501/springboard-capstone/project-proposal.md

 * Logout for specific user
 * Integrates with PostgreSQL for journaling CRUD operations

+##### Risks
+* Batch importing journal entries will need to handle many journal entries (load)
+* Making GET requests for users with many journal entries
+* Ensuring users can only access their journal entries, not someone else's
+* Hitting the token limit for recommendations based on existing journal entries

 #### PostgreSQL
-Database for managing journal entries (date, title, markdown) by user
+Database for managing journal entries by user
+* A user can have zero or more journal entries
+* A journal entry contains a date, title, and markdown text

 ### Client: React w/Vite